hacks-guide/Guide-WiiU/docs/aroma/sd-preparation.md

 ::: tip

-If you're on a Mac machine, select `Merge` instead of replace.
+If you're on a Mac machine, extract the second zip in a second finder window and drag the contents into the first window with the first zip's contents.
+Then when prompted, select `Merge` instead of replace.
 If the merge option does not show immediately, press and hold the `Option` key while moving files to the root.

 :::